mgreenw/JumboSmash/README.md

 To edit you can directly change the file.
 Upon saving, you will see immediate changes on the iOS Emulator.

 ### Android
+Coming soon...

+## Server
+Go to `./src/server` and check out the README there for more instructions!